RichtersFinger/yate/README.md

 ## List of Features

 ### Recent Additions
+* **thispersondoesnotexist support**: Pictures of random face can now be loaded in descriptions of `Tokens`.
+Those images are fetched from [thispersondoesnotexist.com/](https://thispersondoesnotexist.com/).
 * **Canvas Overhaul**: The `Canvas` tool-window has been reworked for a more intuitive control.
 Brush types (as in creation of rectangles or ellipsis) and background transparency have been added.
 * **Image Thumbnails**: Execution of the script `makethumbnails.js` enables the automated creation of image thumbnails (if [Jimp](https://www.npmjs.com/package/jimp) is installed, see Additional Features above for details).
 During image selection this thumbnail is shown on mouseover in the autocomplete list.
 * **Controls**: The context now menu contains an option `Show Controls` opening a window detailing the controls.